 Registration costs £150 + VAT per team.
 The entry fee covers:

-- Your Challenge Set (this is the practice field for your robot), comprises of an exclusive selection of LEGO® bricks and a roll-out field to practice on;
+- Your Challenge Set (this is the practice field for your robot), comprises of an exclusive selection of LEGO® bricks to be built into missions and a roll-out field/mat to practice on;

 - Administrative support from the IET;

 - Entry into one of the Regional Tournaments.